Semantic Search & Knowledge Graph: How Google Understands Meaning

 BERT revolutionized language understanding in 2019 through bidirectional analysis.
 Previous models read text either from left to right or right to left.
 BERT reads in both directions simultaneously and thereby understands the full context of a word.

-The classic example: “I went to the bank to withdraw money” vs. “I went to the bank to fish” (referring to a river bank).
-The word “bank” is identical, but BERT understands from the context that one refers to a financial institution and the other to land alongside a river.
+The classic example: “I went to the bank to withdraw money” vs. “I went to the bank to feed the ducks.”
+The word “bank” is identical, but BERT understands from the context that one refers to a financial institution and the other to a seat by the water.

 For SEO, BERT means: Write naturally.
 Do not try to artificially place keywords.
 Google understands the context and can assign semantically related content even if exact keyword matches are missing.